-Let’s make beautiful faux stained glass window art!
-This beautiful faux stained glass window art project for kids is perfect for pre-teens and teens.
-We used coloring pages and homemade paint for ours and the creative possibilities are endless with this simple kids art idea.
+Let’s make painted glass art that looks like stained glass windows!
+Painting on glass windows creates a beautiful faux stained glass window art project for kids perfect for older kids: pre-teens and teens.
+We used coloring pages as painting templates and homemade glass paint and found the creative possibilities are endless with this simple kids art idea.

-Faux stained glass art is such a fun art project for pre-teens and teens.
-Although younger kids can do this too, they will need more assistance.
-This will make beautiful art for their bedrooms that can be wiped clean and re-created as often as they like.
+These stained glass painting projects will make beautiful art for their bedrooms that can be wiped clean and re-created as often as they like.

 This article contains affiliate links.

-How to make stained glass art for kids
+How to make stained glass Painting art for kids

 Supplies needed to make stained glass art